Emil Filla: Painting

-Second World War and after
+1939–1953

-On the first day of World War II he was arrested by the gestapo together with painter Josef Čapek and others and was subsequently imprisoned in German concentration camps Dachau and Buchenwald.
+On the first day of World War II he was arrested by the Gestapo for his anti-Nazi activism together with painter Josef Čapek and others and was subsequently imprisoned in German concentration camps Dachau and Buchenwald.
 However, he survived, returned home and began to teach at the Vysoká škola uměleckoprůmyslová v Praze (VŠUP—Academy of Arts, Architecture and Design in Prague).
 Filla's teachings at the Academy ensure the continuance of Czech Cubism, and his influence is notable in the works of his pupil Milos Reindl amongst others.

 In 1945, he was the first artist to be given a post-war exhibition at Mánes.
 After the war, he exhibited mainly works from the cycle Boje a zápasy (Fights and Struggles), and later mainly produced landscapes.
 During his lifetime he was active as a painter, sculptor, collector, theoretician, editor, organizer, and diplomat.
-He died in Prague and is buried in Střešovice in greater Prague.
+From 1947 to 1952, he lived and worked in the castle in Peruc.
+In the southern wing of the castle, where he lived, today there is a memorial hall with his paintings.
+He died on 7 October 1953 in Prague and is buried in Střešovice district of Prague.

-He idolized Vincent van Gogh, Pierre Bonnard and Edvard Munch as well as Picasso and Braque.
+He idolised Vincent van Gogh, Pierre Bonnard and Edvard Munch as well as Picasso and Braque.

 Monetary valuation

-His painting "sculptress in the studio" was sold by Sotheby's on 13th of June 2011 for 623,650 GBP and "seated woman" was sold on 14th of November 2017 for 729,000 GBP.
-This is the highest recorded price paid for a painting by Filla.
+His painting "sculptress in the studio" was sold by Sotheby's on 13 June 2011 for 623,650 GBP and "seated woman" was sold on 14 November 2017 for 729,000 GBP.

+On 28 November 2021, "portrait of an old man" from 1914, sold for 1.297 million Euros.